conan0s4/CTF-WriteUps/README.md

 This repository is a collection of work from different areas of cybersecurity and technology.

 It includes practical labs, CTF writeups, penetration testing work, technical documentation, and other hands-on experiments.

-### IT Lab Writeups

-Documentation from IT and cybersecurity labs, including the process, findings, and lessons learned from practical exercises.

-### Penetration Testing Project

-Documentation related to a penetration testing project, including the methodology, testing process, findings, and results.

-### Writeups

-A collection of writeups covering different challenges, experiments, and areas of cybersecurity and technology.

-### HTML Version

-Visual HTML versions of selected writeups.

-## Areas Covered

-The repository isn't focused on only one side of cybersecurity.

-Depending on the project or writeup, the content may cover:

-**Offensive Security · Defensive Security · Digital Forensics · Network Analysis · CTFs · Penetration Testing · Security Tools · Technology**
+**Offensive Security · Defensive Security · Cyber range · CTFs · Penetration Testing · Security Tools · Technology**

-The topics vary depending on what I was learning, testing, or working on at the time.

 ## How I Document

 I try to document more than just the final result.

-Where appropriate, my writeups cover:
+my writeups cover:

 * What I was trying to accomplish
 * How I approached the problem